kazurayam/TestSuiteContext_getTimestamp_is_wanted/README.md

 - clone this project onto your PC
 - open this project with Katalon studio
 - load the test suite 'TS1'
-- execuite the test suite
+- execute the test suite with any browser you like
-- in the project directory, you will find `Results` directory is created inside which you find a PNG file is stored.
+- in the project directory, you will find the `Results` directory is newly created.
+- in the `Results` directory you find a PNG file.

 then I got the Results directory and screenshot file as follows:
 ![Results directory and screenshot files](https://github.com/kazurayam/TestSuiteContext_getTimestamp_is_wanted/blob/master/docs/screenshot_saved_in_the_Results_dir.png "Results")